dotlang/language/README.md

 func add(x: T[], data: T)-> T    ;input must be an array and single var of the same type and same as output add(int_array, "A") will fail
 ```
+- This is a functio that accepts an input of any type and returns any type: `type Function := func(any)->any`.
+Note that you cannot define a function type that can accept any number of anything.

 ### Matching
 `func add(x:int, y:int, z:int) ...`